Updated on 08 October 2020

 - to help with social distancing measures by reducing overall numbers in some existing centres.

-This increase in capacity is a critical part of our overall strategy to protect our residents and is additional to the new accommodation centres which we have opened recently in Tullamore, Rosslare Harbour and Caherciveen.
-To date this year, over 1,550 beds have been procured by the Department.
+This increase in capacity is a critical part of our overall strategy to protect our residents.
+To date this year, over 1,700 beds have been procured by the Department.

 The majority of the 850 beds are being used to support social distancing by reducing the number of residents in existing communal centres.
 In consultation with the HSE, a large number of transfers of residents to this new accommodation was completed over the last week.
 The vast majority of these rooms are twin rooms, accommodating two people.
 If any person is being accommodated in these locations based on an identified vulnerability (age or medical condition), they have their own bedroom and their own bathroom to facilitate their cocooning.